How does this medication work? What will it do for me?

 This medication may be available under multiple brand names and/or in several different forms.
 Any specific brand name of this medication may not be available in all of the forms or approved for all of the conditions discussed here.
 As well, some forms of this medication may not be used for all of the conditions discussed here.

 Your doctor may have suggested this medication for conditions other than those listed in these drug information articles.
 If you have not discussed this with your doctor or are not sure why you are taking this medication, speak to your doctor.
 Do not stop taking this medication without consulting your doctor.

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

 What form(s) does this medication come in?

-Each pale red, oval-shaped, single-scored, film-coated tablet, engraved "CIL+" on the top half and "5+12.5" on the bottom half, contains 5 mg of cilazapril and 12.5 mg of hydrochlorothiazide.
+Each pale red, oval-shaped, single-scored, film-coated tablet, engraved "CIL+" on the one half and "5+12.5" on other, contains 5 mg of cilazapril and 12.5 mg of hydrochlorothiazide.
 Nonmedicinal ingredients: cornstarch, hydroxypropyl methylcellulose, iron oxide, lactose, red iron oxide, sodium stearyl fumarate, talc, and titanium dioxide.